6 Ways to Enjoy Lake Quannapowitt

 Every year, the Wakefield Center Neighborhood Association holds their annual Festival by the Lake on the second Saturday in June along the southeastern shoreline of Lake Quannapowitt.
 The event features crafters, artists, local non-profit organizations, live music, children’s activities and great food.
 Proceeds from the annual event are used for town improvement projects and community events.

-This year’s festival has been postponed due to the COVID-19 pandemic, but WCNA is reviewing options for hosting the festival later in the summer or possibly in the fall.
+This year’s festival has been postponed due to the COVID-19 pandemic, but WCNA is planning to host the festival in October.
+As of this posting, the October 2nd date is still pending approval by the town of Wakefield.
 Be sure to check their website for updates.

 Wakefield Farmers Market

 The Wakefield Farmers Market is held every Saturday from 9 am to 1pm starting in mid-June through mid-October.
 Located at Hall Park on Lake Quannapowitt next to Veteran’s Field, the market features freshly picked and produced local produce and other foods.
 There is also a Kitchen Tent and Farm/Food Education Program, as well as the Wakefield Farmers Market Music Program.